 Bespoke Software in the Age of AI: Orchestrating Intelligence with Phonosyne

 Phonosyne is my working system for sound design.
 Give it a text prompt, get back structured, validated .wav files.
-Not a plugin or a product — a demonstration that software can be handcrafted again, not line-by-line, but by intent.
+Not a plugin, not a product — a demonstration that software can be handcrafted around intent rather than built line-by-line for a market.
 Orchestrated through multi-agent AI.
-Tuned not to a market, but to a maker.
+Tuned to a maker, not a demographic.

 What Is Phonosyne?

 Phonosyne is a collaboration.
 A group of AI agents working together to turn musical ideas into actual sound.
-A prompt like distorted pirate radio broadcast intercepted mid-transmission becomes actionable, mapped, expanded, synthesized, and rendered into .wav files with no manual coding.
+A prompt like distorted pirate radio broadcast intercepted mid-transmission gets expanded, mapped, synthesized, and rendered into .wav files without manual coding.

-The core system is composed of three dedicated agents.
+Three dedicated agents handle the core work.
 The Designer expands the prompt into a structured plan.
 The Analyzer deepens that plan into synthesis recipes.
 The Compiler translates those recipes into audio using SuperCollider.
-Each agent is specialized, modular, and coordinated through a central Orchestrator that handles sequencing, parallelization, and error recovery.
+Each agent is specialized and modular, coordinated through a central Orchestrator that handles sequencing, parallelization, and error recovery.

 But if the system does the work, who’s actually creating the sound?